 Your script and notes are ready and you’ve corralled your co-hosts into a discord channel.
 You’re just about ready to hit record.

-Open Streamlabs OBS and select a scene with a logo/graphic that fills the window.
+Open Streamlabs and select a scene with a logo/graphic that fills the window.

 Check audio levels through settings.

 Open Streamlabs.
 Add video capture windows for each co-host.

 Confirm all co-hosts have video turned on in Discord (Streamlabs will pull video source from Discord call).

 Do a clap check to confirm all video/audio lines up (IE everyone clap at 1:25:05 and 1:25:10).